 In his lecture, dance scholar Lester Tomé will interrogate the ballet world’s move towards diversity onstage while simultaneously ignoring its colonialist and racist history and culture offstage.

-Tomé teaches dance history and anthropology, as well as cultural studies, social theory and research methods in dance.
-He is an associate professor in dance and an affiliate of the Latin American and Latino/a Studies Program at Smith College and a faculty member in the Five College Dance Department.
+Tomé teaches dance history, anthropology, cultural studies, social theory, and research methods in dance.
+He is an associate professor in dance and an affiliate of the Latin American and Latino Studies Program at Smith College, and a faculty member in the Five College Dance Department.
 Tomé is the author of articles in Cuban Studies, and you can find his writing in Dance Magazine, Dance Research Journal, Dance Chronicle, The Routledge Companion to Dance Studies, The Cambridge Companion to Ballet, and The Oxford Handbook of Contemporary Ballet, to name just a few.

 Presented by White Bird